 In the aftermath of September 11, many have yearned for certainty regarding God's actions on that day.
-Where was God, and what was God up to?
+Where was God and what was God up to?
 It's only natural to seek certainty in the divine realm, for it brings consolation in the face of threat and evil in our world.
-As a result, some believers have felt the need to make pronouncements regarding God's involvement in this terrorist act; with certitude they assert judgment, causality, or other kinds of divine action.
+As a result, some believers have felt the need to make pronouncements regarding God's involvement in this terrorist act, and with certitude assert judgment, causality or other kinds of divine action.

-There are many things about God's actions and character that we know with confidence.
+Clearly, there are many things about God's actions and character we know with confidence.
 For example, we know that God is personal, triune, and simultaneously transcendent and immanent.
-We know that He is a God of mercy who wants to redeem us and who has taken the initiative to reveal Himself to us in the written Word, the Bible, and the incarnate Word, Jesus Christ.
+We know that He is a God of mercy who wants to redeem us and who has taken the initiative to reveal himself to us in the written word, the Bible, and the incarnate word, Jesus Christ.

-But there are some things about divine actions that we just do not know, and this is especially true of the ways of God in human history-His judgments, actions, and permissions within the world.
-As Isaiah the prophet put it, "For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts" (Isa.
-55:9 ESV).
-Thus we need to affirm some degree of divine mystery that we will never fully comprehend and capture within the limits of finitude.
-Three such mysteries are pertinent for our times.
+But clearly, there are some things about divine actions we just do not know, and this is especially true of the ways of God in human history-his judgments, actions and permissions within the world.
+As Isaiah the prophet put it, "For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts" (55:9).
+Thus, we need to affirm some degree of divine mystery that we will never fully comprehend and capture within the limits of finitude.
+There are three such mysteries that are pertinent for our times.

-First, there is mystery regarding human suffering and evil.
+First, there is mystery regarding human suffering and evil within the world.
 If God is good and all powerful, then why are there terrorist acts within the world?
 All humans have wrestled in some fashion with that question, and a whole book of the Bible is devoted to it- Job.
 Interestingly, in the biblical drama, after all of Job's loss, suffering, and anguish from his "friends," he never gets an answer to his question.
-God never answers the philosophical, theological, or practical life questions surrounding suffering and evil.
-What Job receives is a new vision of God: "I had heard of you . . . but now my eye sees you" (Job 42:5 ESV).
-The reality of evil, suffering, and terrorism in our world cannot be attributed to God, but clearly God has the power to intervene.
-Thus the whys and wherefores of God's action in the face of the evil of September 11 remain a mystery.
+God never answers the philosophical, theological or practical life questions surrounding suffering and evil.
+What Job receives is a new vision of God: "I had heard of you, now my eyes have seen you" (Job 42:5).
+The reality of evil, suffering, and terrorism in our world cannot be attributed to God, but clearly, God has the power to intervene.
+Thus, the why's and wherefore's of God's action in the face of the evil of September 11 remain a mystery.

 Second, there is mystery in God's judgments in history.
 Some were, of course, quite certain that the terrorist acts were divine judgment against America and thought they knew the reason for them.
 It is quite clear that God's judgment comes in history; it is less clear how it comes.
 For one thing, the judgment of God is always at work against human sin and injustice, as there are continual reverberations from actions and character that fly in the face of God.
-And likely the list of why God is judging us is more extensive and closer to home than we think.
-Moreover, it is hard for us to comprehend what is clear in the biblical story: that judgment and redemption are sometimes mingled in ways that defy human imagination.
+And likely, the list of why God is judging us is more extensive and closer to home than we think.
+Moreover, it is hard for us to comprehend what is clear in the biblical story, that judgment and redemption are sometimes mingled in ways that defy human imagination.